How to Finance a Car Smartly (Loans, Leasing, Cash Strategy)

 - Can I negotiate the interest rate on a car loan?

-- Is leasing ever smarter than buying?
+- Is leasing ever the smarter financial choice?

-What Car Financing Actually Means
+What “Financing a Car” Actually Means

-Auto Loans: What You’re Actually Signing Up For
+Auto Loans: What You’re Signing Up For

 What Determines Your Loan Terms